causal-rec/causal-rec.github.io/_pages/about.md

 I am studying for a Ph.D. in Gaoling School of Artificial Intelligence at Renmin University of China, where I am supervised by [Xu Chen](http://xu-chen.com/).

 # Research Interests
-My main research interests is to build robust and reliable causal models, as well as their applications in recommendation systems.
-Specifically, I mainly focus on the covariate adjustment algorithms, robust causal effect algorithms, and algorithms for generating unobservable confounders under representation learning.
-In the context of recommendation systems, I focus on using causal inference mechanisms to build unbiased, robust, and causal interpretable recommendation models.
-I also focus on causal discovery, causal structure learning, and causal deep learning, and I hope to make some attempts and explorations in these areas.
+My primary research interests lie in developing robust and reliable causal models and their applications in recommendation systems.
+Specifically, I focus on covariate adjustment algorithms, robust causal effect algorithms, and algorithms for generating unobservable confounders under representation learning.
+In the context of recommendation systems, I aim to leverage causal inference mechanisms to build unbiased, robust, and causally interpretable recommendation models.
+Additionally, I explore causal discovery, causal structure learning, and causal deep learning, with the intention of making novel attempts and explorations in these areas.
 - Recommendation System
     - Sequential Recommendation System
     - General Recommendation System